 Did you ever break a rule?

-I do that (quite often) and for what I know many successful people also do that.
+I do that (quite often) and from what I know many successful people also do that.
 Are we all bad people?

-Being able to avoid troubles and reach the goal is an essential skill of the life know-how: the ability to visualise possible scenarios and make the right moves, one after another.
+Being able to avoid troubles and reach the goal is an essential skill of life know-how: the ability to visualize possible scenarios and make the right moves, one after another.
 In a business environment we can’t control all variables, and above that there are several rules to attend to.
 How can we be effective in achieving goals in a highly competitive, troubled environment?

 We are all pressured between conflicting, highly demanding tasks and targets to achieve, yet time is never enough.
 What is the role of the rules?
 Rules imply everyone can act straight, faster, and safer.
 Without rules, we would need to check, negotiate, and agree on every step before proceeding any further.
 With a common set of rules, everyone would be aware of what to expect.
-Breaking rules could also become a criminal offence.
+Breaking rules could also become a criminal offense.
 When acting as antisocial or causing risk or damage.
 Regulation serves to bring everyone under mutual respect.

 We can decide if such a smash of rules imply problems, damage or risk to anyone else?
 There are case in which rules are not properly designed and avoid to stick with them doesn’t harm anyone.